Sporting Kansas City: More success (2003–2004)

 The Wizards returned to the top half of the West in 2003 with a record of 11–10–9.
 In the first round of the playoffs, the Wizards defeated the Colorado Rapids in the aggregate goal series, 3–1.
-That set up a one-game showdown with the San Jose Earthquakes the winner would advance to the 2003 MLS Cup.
-The Wizards took the lead, but the Earthquakes battled back and forced golden goal in overtime by Landon Donovan in the 117th minute, which sent his team to the 2003 MLS Cup and the Wizards home.
+That set up a one-game showdown with the San Jose Earthquakes; the winner would advance to the 2003 MLS Cup.
+The Wizards took the lead, but the Earthquakes battled back and forced a golden goal in overtime by Landon Donovan in the 117th minute, which sent his team to the 2003 MLS Cup and the Wizards home.

-The Wizards started 2004 mediocre, and improved mid-year.
+The Wizards started 2004 mediocre and improved mid-year.
 The Wizards finished the season on a six-game unbeaten streak to finish 14–9–9 for the Western Conference regular season championship.
-Goalkeeper Tony Meola went down with injury and backup Bo Oshoniyi filled as a replacement.
+Goalkeeper Tony Meola went down with an injury, and backup Bo Oshoniyi filled in as a replacement.

 Jimmy Conrad played with Kansas City from 2003 to 2010.

-In the first round of the 2004 playoffs, the Wizards lost the first game to San Jose Earthquakes, 2–0.
+In the first round of the 2004 playoffs, the Wizards lost the first game to the San Jose Earthquakes, 2–0.
 In the second game, however, the Wizards scored 2 goals before Jack Jewsbury scored in stoppage time to move KC onto the conference final.
 In the conference final, the Wizards held off the Los Angeles Galaxy to reach their second MLS Cup.
 In the 2004 MLS Cup final, the Wizards went up against D.C.
 United at the Home Depot Center in Carson, California.
-The Wizards Jose Burciaga scored in the sixth minute, but D.C.
+The Wizards' Jose Burciaga scored in the sixth minute, but D.C.
 United replied with three goals in the first half.
 KC was given a lifeline in the 58th minute as Josh Wolff scored the first penalty kick in MLS Cup history, but KC lost the 2004 MLS Cup final 3–2.